chilljesus/bsky-bot/README.md

 </p>

 <p align="center">
-  a bot that likes posts on bluesky if they meow right.<br />
+  a bot that likes posts on bluesky if they meow right.
-  built to serve the algorithm with feline devotion.
 </p>

 ---